E-commerce

 Reservations

-Reserve at payment or at picking: the choice impacts displayed availability and cancellations.
+Reserve at payment or during picking: the choice affects displayed availability and cancellations.

 Multi-currency and VAT